Home > Health & Wellness > Health Library > Knee Replacement Surgery

 day.
 If you notice any soreness, try a

-cold pack on your knee and perhaps decrease your activity a bit, but don't
+cold pack on your knee.
+You might also cut back on your activity a bit.
+But don't

 stop completely.
-Staying on your walking and exercise program will help speed
+Staying on your walking and exercise program will help you recover faster.

 Your doctor may recommend that you ride a

-stationary bicycle to strengthen your leg muscles and improve your knee
+stationary bike.
+It can help strengthen your leg muscles and improve your knee

 bending.
-Swimming is also a good exercise after knee surgery, after your
+Swimming is also a good exercise after knee surgery.
+But don't go in the water until your

 Your doctor may